 Do you clean before or after brushing your teeth?

-After brushing allows toothpaste residue to loosen debris, simplifying removal.
+Brushing allows the toothpaste residue to loosen debris, simplifying removal.

 Design and material determine longevity and efficacy.